FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Introduction

-PointNet \cite{PointNet} has been proposed the first framework suitable for processing unstructured and unordered 3D point clouds.
-PointNet does not transform 3D point cloud data to 3D voxel grids \cite{voxelized-point,3d-shapenets}, but uses multi-layer perceptions (MLPs) to learn the features of each point and has adopted a symmetrical function max-pooling to obtain global information.
-The pioneering work of PointNet has prompted further research, and several researchers have introduced the structure of PointNet as the backbone of their network \cite{PointNet++,SGPN,jsis3d}.
-It is known that PointNet processes each point independently, resulting in a network that can only learn less local information \cite{PointNet++,DGCNN}.
-To enable learning of the 3D point cloud's local information, the methods proposed in \cite{GAC,point_web,DGCNN,PointCNN,recurrent} have increased the network's ability to perceive local information by exploring adjacent points.
+For key point 1), PointNet\cite{PointNet} has been proposed as the first framework which is suitable for processing unstructured and unordered 3D point clouds.
+PointNet does not transform 3D point cloud data to 3D voxel grids such as\cite{voxelized-point,3d-shapenets}, but uses multi-layer perceptions (MLPs) to learn the features of each point and has adopted max-pooling to obtain global information.
+The pioneering work of PointNet has prompted further research, and several researchers have introduced the structure of PointNet as the backbone of their network\cite{PointNet++,SGPN,jsis3d}.
+It is known that PointNet processes each point independently and it results in learning less local information\cite{PointNet++,DGCNN}.
+To enable learning of the 3D point cloud's local information, the methods proposed in\cite{GAC,point_web,DGCNN,PointCNN,recurrent,DGCNN_2,Geom_gcn,PointVGG} have increased the network's ability to perceive local information by exploring adjacent points.
+Following our previous work\cite{xu}, we employ DGCNN\cite{DGCNN} as our feature extractor because DGCNN is flexible and robust to process point clouds with only coordinates.

-Some well-known 3D point cloud datasets include indoor scene datasets such as S3DIS \cite{S3DIS} and SceneNN \cite{scenenn}, driving scenario datasets such as KITTI dataset \cite{KITTI} and Apollo-SouthBay dataset \cite{Apollo}, and single object recognition dataset likes ShapeNet dataset \cite{3d-shapenets}.
-Due to the wide variety of industrial objects and low similarity, it is a huge and hard work to provide a general dataset to train a neural network suitable for various industrial objects and there is no such dataset currently.
-Synthesizing training data through simulation provides a feasible way to alleviate the lack of training dataset \cite{large-binpicking,Training_syn,xu,SSD6D,AAE,SD-Mask-R-CNN}.
+For key point 2), some well-known 3D point cloud datasets include indoor scene datasets such as S3DIS\cite{S3DIS} and SceneNN\cite{scenenn}, driving scenario datasets such as KITTI dataset\cite{KITTI} and Apollo-SouthBay dataset\cite{Apollo}, and single object recognition dataset likes ShapeNet dataset\cite{3d-shapenets}.
+For robotic bin-picking, it is a huge and hard work to provide a general training dataset of various industrial objects and there is no such dataset currently.
+Synthesizing training data through simulation provides a feasible way to alleviate the lack of training dataset\cite{large-binpicking,Training_syn,xu,SSD6D,AAE,SD-Mask-R-CNN}.
+At this stage, we argue that training the network with synthetic data is an economical and feasible strategy.
+Our network is trained by synthetic dataset and shows acceptable results on real data.